bryanedds/Nu/Prime/STANDARD.md

                         banana
                         caribou
 ```

+For more detailed justification on this rule, please watch starting at 19 minutes and 30 seconds [this presentation](https://www.infoq.com/presentations/7-ineffective-coding-habits).

 10) F\#'s syntax is based on ML, which is structurally derived from Lisp rather than C, so use Lisp-style bracing instead of C-style.
 For example, write this -